Noise regulation: Europe and Asia

 Several European countries emulated the U.S. national noise control law: Netherlands (1979), France (1985), Spain (1993), and Denmark (1994).
-In some cases unlegislated innovations have led to quieter products exceeding legal mandates (for example, hybrid vehicles or best available technology in washing machines).
-Environmental noise is a special definition in the European directive 2002/49/EC article 10.1.
+In some cases unlegislated innovations have led to quieter products exceeding legal mandates (for example, hybrid vehicles or direct drive (belt less) technology in washing machines).

+Environmental noise is a special definition in the European Environmental Noise Directive 2002/49/EC article 10.1.
+The Noise Emission by Equipment Used Outdoors Directive 20014/EC further places upper limits on noise of 57 types of outdoor equipment that may cause environmental noise pollution.

 Local noise ordinances in U.S. and Europe

 Local ordinances are principally aimed at construction noise, power equipment operated by individuals and unmuffled industrial noise penetrating residential areas.
 Thousands of U.S. cities have prepared noise ordinances that give noise control officers and police the power to investigate noise complaints and enforcement power to abate the offending noise source, through shutdowns and fines.
-In the 1970s and early 1980s there was even a professional association for noise enforcement officers called NANCO, "National Association of Noise Control Officials."
+In the 1970s and early 1980s there was a professional association for noise enforcement officers called NANCO, "National Association of Noise Control Officials."

 Today only a handful of properly trained Noise Control Officers remain in the United States.
 A typical noise ordinance sets forth clear definitions of acoustic nomenclature and defines categories of noise generation; then numerical standards are established, so that enforcement personnel can take the necessary steps of warnings, fines or other municipal police power to rectify unacceptable noise generation.
 Ordinances have achieved certain successes but they can be thorny to implement.
 Many European cities are still treating noise as the U.S. did in the 1960s, as a nuisance and not as a numerical standard to be achieved.